 The Observatory of Public Sector Innovation (OPSI) undertakes country studies in order to help governments better understand how to foster public sector innovation systems that can contribute to achieving their goals.
 OPSI has thus far worked with the governments of Canada and Brazil on in-depth country studies.
-OPSI has also worked with Israel on a more investigatory ‘scan’ of their public sector innovation system.
+OPSI has also worked with Israel and Latvia on higher level investigatory ‘scans’ of their public sector innovation systems.

 A public sector innovation system is effectively all of the things that contribute to (and hinder) the appetite for innovation and the ability to deliver innovative outcomes.
 A public sector innovation system will look different between different contexts, as each country will have different traditions and structures in place.
 Every country has a public sector innovation system, however not every country will have an explicit or deliberate system.
 A public sector innovation system can be understood by looking at the relevant structures, actors and processes and their relationships.
 It also requires understanding the ‘lived experience’ of those within the system, as beliefs, attitudes, traditions and other informal factors can shape how and when innovation occurs as much as formal features.